 Rock Wool Manufacturing Company History

 Rock Wool Manufacturing Company started in 1943 as a residential blowing wool insulation manufacturing company.
-By the 1950s, however, the company expanded considerably and began making and manufacturing mineral wool boards and insulating cements for the industrial market.
+By the 1950s, the company expanded considerably and started manufacturing mineral wool boards and insulating cements for the industrial market.
 The company continued to grow throughout the next several decades, adding numerous construction-related products to its line.

-By the late 1980s, Rock Wool stopped using asbestos in its products, but by that time, a multitude of people had already been affected by the company’s products.
-Over the next numerous years, Rock Wool would go on to face numerous asbestos-related lawsuits.
+By the late 1980s, Rock Wool stopped using asbestos in its products, but by that time, many people had already been affected by the company’s products.
+Over the next numerous years, Rock Wool faced numerous asbestos-related lawsuits.

 Rock Wool Manufacturing Company Bankruptcy and Lawsuits